Tomasmoralessp/MathPause/README.md

 # MathPause

-Cross-platform app that proposes a math challenge before using social media.
+MathPause is a cross-platform app that proposes a math challenge before accessing social media.
+This project is being developed collaboratively by @MIGUELBACHILLERGH55 and myself, @tomasmoralessp.
+The goal of this project has two main aspects: first, to reduce the time spent on social media; and second, to provide a fun, easy-to-use tool that relies on spaced repetition techniques to study, practice, and improve mathematical skills.

 ## Features